 Esson joined defenders Haley Haagsma and Jaelene Hinkle among the school-record five Red Raiders selected to the All-Big 12 teams at the end of the regular season.
 Senior transfer Kansas Bayly, another defensive standout, was also honored on the All-Big 12 Newcomer Team.

 Hinkle, meanwhile, was recognized at the national level, earning NSCAA All-Region first team honors before eventually being named a third-team All-American by the organization.
 It marked just the second time in program history where a Red Raider had received All-America accolades.

 Keeton has been part of Tom Stone's staff for most of his tenure, assisting with daily training and match preparations.
 He has also been actively involved in the Texas Tech Academy, summer camps and developing the current Texas Tech soccer fitness program.

 Within the Lubbock community, the El Paso native was instrumental in bringing local organizations together in order to form one major club in West Texas.
 He is currently serving as the Director of Coaching for the FC Dallas WTX soccer club and remains the coach for the '98 boys' team that plays in the Dallas Classic league.

 Keeton, who holds a United States Soccer Federation `B' license, earned his undergraduate degree in health, exercise and sports science from Texas Tech before receiving his master's degree in exercise physiology - also from Texas Tech.
-He spent most of his time as the volunteer assistant also teaching in the ESS department following graduation.
+He spent most of his time as the volunteer assistant while also teaching in the ESS department following graduation.